Security trumps obesity in Britain's first food strategy plan

 The plan will broadly maintain the current level of food produced domestically, while boosting output in some sectors such as horticulture and seafood, it said.

-Farming will receive a total of £270 million pounds (S$461 million) of investment in innovation until 2029, it said.
+The farming sector will receive a total of £270 million (S$461 million) of investment in innovation until 2029, it said.

 Prime Minister Boris Johnson said the strategy would support farmers and help protect food supplies against future economic shocks.